 Assuring quality and safety and driving quality improvements are the main aim of the hospitals Quality Improvement & Risk Management (QIRM) committee.
 This is supported by a range of other key structures, namely, the Board of Directors, Medical Advisory Committee, Clinical Governance Committee and our risk and incident management policies.
 Importantly, we underpin these with a supportive, open and learning culture.

 Patient feedback is crucial in seeking to measure and improve quality of care.
-In 2017, we continued with our Hospital Consumer Assessment of Healthcare Providers & Systems (HCAHPS) postal survey, for a 10% sample of discharged inpatients over the full year.
-We also introduced the Outpatient Consumer Assessment of Healthcare Providers & Systems (OCAHPS), which was posted to 5% of Day case patients over the full year.
-We introduced new methods of patient feedback through patient focus groups and the establishment of our first ever Patient Council.
+In 2020, we continued with our Hospital Consumer Assessment of Healthcare Providers & Systems (HCAHPS) survey and the Outpatient Consumer Assessment of Healthcare Providers & Systems (OCAHPS).
+We introduced new methods of patient feedback through patient focus groups and the establishment of our Patient Council.
+In 2020, we also introduced a text message solution which is automatically sent to each patient 48 hours post discharge.
 While also continuing to collect feedback routinely through our comment cards within the various departments throughout the hospital.

 Hermitage Medical Clinic functions on a basis that a hospital should be dedicated first and foremost to its patients.
 Every day, thousands of patients put their faith in staff and Hermitage Medical Clinic to take care of them at a time they feel worried and vulnerable.
 We are committed to repaying that trust by always trying to provide the highest possible quality of care.
 This means trying to provide the right care, at the right time in the right way to all of our patients.
 We help our staff to deliver the best quality of care possible through a combination of supportive policies, systems and structures, and most importantly, by promoting a patient-centered culture.
 This is the essence of a high quality learning healthcare provider such as Hermitage Medical Clinic.